Wildlife of Peru

 Duration: 13 days

 A comprehensive sweep through diverse habitats from arid coasts to Amazon rainforest, from Humboldt penguins on the Pacific coast to tropical cloud forest in the Andean foothills.
 Nick Davies, highly respected naturalist and engaging trip scholar, will explore diverse aspects of animal behaviour, from leaf-cutter ants to sloths, butterflies and monkeys.
 He will also discuss his favourite bird, the cuckoo (of which Peru boasts 16 species).

-The tour culminates with 5 nights in the Tambopata National Reserve, an area of pristine rainforest covering over 275,000 hectares and home to the world's largest macaw clay lick and a record number of animal species, including the rare harpy eagle.
+The tour culminates with five nights in the Tambopata National Reserve, an area of pristine rainforest covering over 275,000 hectares, home to the world's largest macaw clay lick and a record number of animal species including the rare harpy eagle.

 - Search for the elusive Andean cock-of-the-rock, Peru’s national bird, at Machu Picchu

 - Stay in some of Peru’s most comfortable and characterful hotels

 - Spend five days deep in the Amazon rainforest, and visit parrot and macaw clay licks